FBI investigation into Donald Trump's handling of government documents: Special master

 Trump's legal team sued to request a "special master" whose review would identify any privileged material or material not covered by the search warrant to ensure that the Justice Department return that material to Trump.
 Federal judge Aileen Cannon granted Trump's request and appointed Raymond Dearie as special master, a person suggested by Trump's legal team.
 Dearie was required to complete his review by November 30, 2022, and Trump was required to pay the costs.

 On September 21, 2022, the United States Court of Appeals for the 11th Circuit ruled that the Justice Department could resume using the classified documents and that neither Special Master Dearie nor Trump's team needed to review the documents with classification markings.

-Early in the investigation, Trump suggested, without evidence, that the FBI planted classified documents taken during the search.
-In response to the informal allegations, Dearie asked for Trump's team to officially state in court filings whether they believed the FBI lied about documents taken and to certify the inventory.
-Dearie gave Trump a deadline to formally dispute the inventory of the seized property, to which Trump's team objected that they wouldn't be able to meet the deadline.
-Dearie also asked for Trump to sort the documents he claimed as protected by executive privilege into two categories—privilege from disclosure to people outside the executive branch, like Congress, and privilege from review within the executive branch.
+Early in the investigation, Trump informally suggested, without evidence, that the FBI planted classified documents taken during the search.
+Dearie asked Trump's team to certify (or formally dispute) the inventory and to state in court filings whether they believed the FBI had lied about what they seized.
+Trump's team objected that they wouldn't be able to meet the deadline.
+Dearie also asked Trump to identify which documents he believed were protected from disclosure to people outside the executive branch (like Congress) and which were protected from review within the executive branch.
 On September 29, 2022, Judge Cannon invalidated both of Dearie's requests.
-In the same decision, Cannon also extended the timeline for completion of Dearie's review to December 16 instead of the original November 30th deadline, citing issues in finding a vendor to scan the 11,000 documents.
+In the same decision, Cannon also extended Dearie's overall deadline to December 16, citing issues in finding a vendor to scan the 11,000 documents he was required to review.

-On December 1, the U.S. Court of Appeals for the 11th Circuit in Atlanta overruled Judge Cannon's appointment of a special master, thus ending Dearie's review of documents In its ruling, the court wrote "We cannot write a rule that allows any subject of a search warrant to block government investigations after the execution of the warrant.
+On December 1, the U.S. Court of Appeals for the 11th Circuit in Atlanta overruled Judge Cannon's appointment of a special master.
+In its ruling, the court wrote: "We cannot write a rule that allows any subject of a search warrant to block government investigations after the execution of the warrant.
 Nor can we write a rule that allows only former presidents to do so."
-The court gave Trump the option to appeal the decision by December 8, but he did not appeal.
-Therefore, on December 8, 2022, the ruling went into effect, meaning that the review officially ended and the Justice Department regained the right to access the documents under review.
+Trump did not appeal.
+On December 8, 2022, Dearie's review officially ended and the Justice Department regained the right to access the documents.

-On December 12, 2022, Judge Cannon officially dismissed Trump's Mar-a-Lago lawsuit case due to "lack of jurisdiction".
-The end of the case also nullified Trump's request for access to the unredacted affidavit used to obtain the Mar-A-Lago search warrant.
+On December 12, 2022, Judge Cannon dismissed Trump's Mar-a-Lago lawsuit due to "lack of jurisdiction".
+This nullified Trump's request for access to the unredacted affidavit used to obtain the Mar-a-Lago search warrant.